kcl-tscm/Young_instructions/CP2K_tutorial/TDDFPT/B3LYP/README.rst

-CP2K Excited states calculation via TDDFPT
+CP2K excited states calculation via TDDFPT
 ======================================================

 In this section, there is an input template to perform time-dependent density function perturbation theory as implemented in CP2K.
 Issue to be considered: